-Claude Albert Barnett, entrepreneur and founder of the Associated Negro Press (1919-1967), was born in Sanford, Florida to William Barnett and Celena Anderson.
-At nine months he was brought to Mattoon, Illinois to live with his maternal grandmother.
+Claude Albert Barnett, entrepreneur and founder of the Associated Negro Press, was born in Sanford, Florida on September 6, 1889.
+Barnett was parents were named William Barnett and Celena Anderson.
+At nine months, he was brought to Mattoon, Illinois to live with his maternal grandmother.
 Barnett grew up in Illinois, attending schools in Oak Park and Chicago.
-In 1904 he entered Tuskegee Institute in Alabama.
-Two years later in 1906 he received a diploma and was granted the Institute’s highest award.
+In 1904, he entered Tuskegee Institute in Alabama.
+In 1906, Barnett received a diploma and was granted Tuskegee Institute’s highest award.

-Following graduation Barnett returned to Chicago and became a postal worker.
-Through his new employment he read numerous magazines and newspapers.
-Fascinated by the advertisements, in 1913 Barnett began reproducing photographs of notable black luminaries, which he sold through advertising in African American newspapers.
-By 1917 Barnett had transformed this endeavor into a thriving mail-order enterprise.
+Following graduation, Barnett returned to Chicago and became a postal worker.
+Through his new employment, he read numerous magazines and newspapers.
+Fascinated by the advertisements, Barnett began reproducing photographs of notable Black luminaries in 1913, which he sold through advertising in African American newspapers.
+By 1917, Barnett had transformed this endeavor into a thriving mail-order enterprise.

 Barnett became one of the most influential figures among African Americans.
-Beginning in 1930 he served as a consultant to the United States Department of Agriculture for secretaries Henry A. Wallace, Claude, R. Wickard, and Charles F. Brannon.
-In 1934 Barnett married popular entertainer Etta Moten and together they traveled the world and most notably the African continent, which they visited 11 times in a 13 year period.
-Between 1938 and 1942 he served as the president of the board of directors of Provident Hospital in Chicago.
+Beginning in 1930, he served as a consultant to the United States Department of Agriculture for secretaries Henry A. Wallace, Claude, R. Wickard, and Charles F. Brannon.
+In 1934, Barnett married popular entertainer Etta Moten and together they traveled the world and most notably the African continent, which they visited 11 times in 13 years.
+Between 1938 and 1942, he served as the president of the board of directors of Provident Hospital in Chicago.

-By the late 1940s Barnett was considered a celebrity by many black people all over the world.
-In 1949 he was awarded an honorary Doctorate of Humanities Degree from Tuskegee Institute.
-Two years later, Paul Eugene Magloire, the President of Haiti presented him the Chevalier Order of Honor and Merit and in 1952 Liberian President William V.S.
+By the late 1940s, Barnett was considered a celebrity by many Black people all over the world.
+In 1949, he was awarded an honorary Doctorate of Humanities Degree from Tuskegee Institute.
+Two years later, Paul Eugene Magloire, the President of Haiti presented him the Chevalier Order of Honor and Merit, and in 1952 Liberian President William V.S.
 Tubman bestowed the honorary title, “Commander of the Order of Star of Africa.”
-In the 1950s Barnett served on the Board of Trustees for Tuskegee Institute and for Supreme Liberty Life Insurance Company in Chicago.
+In the 1950s, Barnett served on the Board of Trustees for Tuskegee Institute and the Supreme Liberty Life Insurance Company in Chicago.